pirelaurent/cytographDB/public/docs/quickTour.md

   - A table with triggers shows one star per trigger. *Intervention '**'* have two.
 - edges are oriented from owner of a FK to the referenced table.
   - the destination arrow is a triangle.
-- if a FK is a strong link with ON CASCADE DELETE option, le source arrow is a round circle.
+- if a FK is a strong link with ON CASCADE DELETE option, the source arrow is a round circle.
   - generally the case on ***association*** table between two main tables.
     - see *authorization* and *intervention* in the sample.